AccelByte/accelbyte-go-sdk/README.md

 For more details, see [repository](samples/cli/pkg/repository) for the interface and [cli samples](samples/cli/cmd) on how to use it.

-### Interacting with Justice WebSocket Endpoints
+### Interacting with AccelByte Cloud WebSocket Endpoints

-To interact with Justice services which use WebSocket endpoints e.g. Justice Lobby Service, client should implement `connectionutils/ConnectionManager` interface.
+To interact with AccelByte Cloud services which use WebSocket endpoints e.g. AccelByte Cloud Lobby Service, client should implement `connectionutils/ConnectionManager` interface.

 `ConnectionManager` manages WebSocket connection that save, get and close the WebSocket connection.
 In other words, client should maintain WebSocket connection using `ConnectionManager`.
 For reference, see [samples/cli/pkg/utils/connectionManager.go](samples/cli/pkg/utils/connectionManager.go).